 As a conductor, Joel has been the founder and director of Liberty Brass, founder and director of Cardinal Brass, and director of Paradise Brass.
 He has been in demand as a guest conductor and clinician for bands across North America and the United Kingdom.
 He was also Band Manager for the Massanutten Youth Brass Band from 2012 to 2016, and currently serves remotely as the artistic director of the South Carolina Brass Band.

 In the field of education, Joel has wide ranging experience having been a summer music instructor at various summer music conservatories across the United States, where he fulfilled the roles of Band Director, Faculty Brass Ensemble Performer, and Private Lesson Instructor.
 Between 2011 and 2013 he was a Graduate Assistant at James Madison University, before progressing to Doctoral Teaching Assistant at the same university until 2016.
 Joel enjoyed a brief season from 2016-2017 as Creative Arts Directorfor The Salvation Army in Fredericksburg, directing weekly music and arts programs.
 Between 2017 and 2021 he was the Divisional Music Director for The Salvation Army’s Kentucky and Tennessee Division, overseeing all the music and arts programs.
 From 2021-2023 Joel was Assistant Professor of Music at Allen University, Columbia SC, prior to his relocation to the United Kingdom

-Between 2014 and 2020 Dr Collier was on the Board of Directors for the North American Brass Band Association (NABBA), serving as Vice President between 2017 and 2019.
-He is currently a Besson Performing Artist, and plays on a Besson 2052 euphonium.
+Between 2014 and 2020 Joel was on the Board of Directors for the North American Brass Band Association (NABBA), serving as Vice President between 2017 and 2019.
+He is currently a Besson Performing Artist and Mercer & Barker Performing Artist.